visgl/luma.gl/docs/api-reference/core/model.md

   * `modules` - shader modules to be applied.
   * `moduleSettings` - any uniforms needed by shader modules.
   * `program` - pre created program to use, when provided, vs, ps and modules are not used.
+  * `shaderCache` - (ShaderCache) - Compiled shader (Vertex and Fragment) are cached in this object very first time they got compiled and then retrieved when same shader is used.
+When using multiple Model objects with duplicate shaders, use the same shaderCache object for better performance.
   * `isInstanced` - default value is false.
   * `instanceCount` - default value is 0.
   * `vertexCount` - when not provided will be deduced from `geometry` object.